Nadia-Mas/Nadia-Mas.github.io/_pages/about.md

 I am a graduate student in [Computer Science Department](https://mcs.atu.ac.ir/en) at [ATU](https://atu.ac.ir/en).

-My research focuses on [applied machine learning, deep learning, and data science and computer vision and natural language processing ](https://nadia-mas.github.io/publications/).
+My research focuses on [applied machine learning, deep learning, and data science], besides [computer vision and natural language processing ](https://nadia-mas.github.io/publications/).
 Besides, I am also interested in improving the models and learning algorithms.
 The resulting methods are broadly applicable for learning from massive datasets across a wide range of applications, such as medical diagnosis and fault and anomaly detection.

 I acheived many success in this worthwhile univeristy